 Hulu has not made provisions for educational screenings of its content.
 Streaming Hulu content in a classroom setting would be a direct violation of licensing terms (section 3.2).

 Netflix allows some of its documentaries to be shown in a face-to-face educational setting.
 To see if the Netflix program you wish to view permits educational use, visit the Netflix Media Center and search for the program you wish to show.
-If the title is permitted for educational use, you will see information under the synopsis reading "Grant of Permissions for Educational Screenings" with applicable uses clearly defined.
+If the title is permitted for educational use, you will see a link under the film's image reading "Before screening this title, read the Educational Screenings Permission (ESP)" with applicable uses clearly defined.

 Questions about copyright, fair use, and best practices for performance and display of films should be directed to email@example.com